the1lab/1lab/src/Cat/Displayed/Instances/Externalisation.lagda.md

 ```
 </details>

-## Cartesian Maps
+## Cartesian maps

-To really hammer home that point that the externalisation of an
+To really hammer home that point that the externalisation of an internal
-internal category is the internal version of the family fibration,
+category is the internal version of the family fibration, we show that
-we show that the cartesian morphisms are *precisely* the internal
+the cartesian morphisms are *precisely* the internal isomorphisms.
-isomorphisms.

-The forward direction looks almost identical to the proof that
+The forward direction looks almost identical to the proof that pointwise
-pointwise isomorphisms are cartesian morphisms in the family fibration.
+isomorphisms are cartesian morphisms in the family fibration.

 ```agda
 internal-iso→cartesian